magento/pwa-studio/packages/upward-spec/README.md

       { "name": "host", "value": "example.com" }
     ]
     ```
+  - `queryEntries`: An iterable array version of the URL `query` object, suitable for Mustache like the `headerEntries` property explained above.

   - `url`: A subset of a [URL record][url spec] as specified by WHATWG.
 The following properties should at least be populated; the Host header can be used to infer the origin.